abainbridge/deadfrog-lib/README.md

 ## Advantages

 * Simple API.
-* Simple source code.
+Simple source code.
-* Fast (for a simple, portable, software renderer).
 * Depends on no third-party libraries.
 * It's tiny.
 Less than 6000 lines of code.
-* Reliable results - unlike hardware accelerated drawing where the exact pixel output can change depending on the graphics card or even the driver version.
+* Reliable results.
+If the output looks correct on your machine, it will on other peoples', regardless of how buggy their GPU drivers are.
+* You can produce a single binary that will work on many different Linux distros (because it doesn't even depend on xlib or xcb).
 * Easy to debug.
 Unlike OpenGl/DirectX etc, you can step through all the code in the debugger to see why your rendering code isn't working.
 * Written in C++ with a C interface (to make it easy to use from other languages).
 * Permissive BSD licence.
 * Easy to port to other platforms.

-## Design Details
+## Disadvantages

-The library does not make use of any hardware acceleration on a graphics accelerator card.
-With modern CPU speeds, it is still possible to do 1920x1200 full-screen animation at 60 Hz.
-For simple operations like pixels and lines etc, the CPU only approach can be faster than a GPU accelerated approach because the overhead of communicating with the graphics card is larger than just doing the work on the CPU.
+The library does not make use of the GPU.
+All the rendering is done by the CPU into bitmaps held in main memory.
+With modern CPU speeds for many applications this is easily fast enough but obviously it is not as fast as a GPU.
+I'd use a GPU based library if I needed lots of alpha blending or any non-trivial 3D rendering.

 ## Simplifying Assumptions